dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 locks.

 Memory management is left to the Garbage Collector.
-Rather than using Object pools, SimpleDBM encourages the use of short-lived objects, on the basis that this aids the garbage collector in reclaiming space more quickly.
+Rather than using Object pools, SimpleDBM_ encourages the use of short-lived objects, on the basis that this aids the garbage collector in reclaiming space more quickly.
 The aim is to keep permanently occupied memory to a low level.

-Checked Exceptions are used in most cases.
-Each module defines its own Exception hierarchy.
-Exceptions are either handled or passed up the stack - if they are ignored then this is documented in the code.
+Unchecked Exceptions are used.
+An error message is always logged before an exception is thrown.
+This ensures that even if the exception is not handled by the caller, its occurrence is visible in the logs.

-Care is taken to report Exceptions properly.
-All error messages are given error codes.
+All error messages are given unique error codes.

 Particular attention is paid to cleaning up of resources.
 To ensure that resources are cleaned up during normal as well as exceptional